 5. Neuro-Immune Signaling

 Nutrition directly affects inflammation.
-Chronic inflammation in the brain (neuroinflammation) is one of the main drivers of brain aging:
+Chronic brain inflammation (neuroinflammation) is a key driver of brain aging:

 - Omega-3: anti-inflammatory